-Data in this report reflects broad outreach efforts from spring and summer of 2022, as well as focused outreach in winter 2023.
+Data in this report reflects broad outreach efforts from spring and summer of 2022, and 2023.
 Feedback forms were available in English and Spanish.

 A healthy natural system: Roughly 80% of Fort Collins' biodiversity occurs along the river.
-Invasive species can displace native species.
 Natural Areas will continue to protect sensitive species and the range of biodiversity along the river through restoration and targeting the removal of invasive species.